fhir-fi/finnish-scheduling/README.md

 # finnish-scheduling
-The Finnish HL7 FHIR Implementation Guide for Scheduling
+The Finnish HL7® FHIR® Implementation Guide for Scheduling